MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 This article provides recommendations on how to design and implement Microsoft Sentinel workspaces for the principles of Zero Trust.

-> [!NOTE]
-> If you are new to Microsoft Sentinel workspaces, see design strategies and criteria in [Design a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design).

 ## Step 1: Design a governance strategy

 If your organization has many Azure subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Management groups provide a governance scope for subscriptions.
 When you organize your subscriptions within management groups, the governance conditions you configure for a management group apply to the subscriptions it contains.
 For more information, see [Organize your resources with management groups](/azure/governance/management-groups/overview).